meilisearch/documentation/references/documents.md

 In case of an update, the old document will be only partially updated according to the fields in the request body.
 It will not be overwritten entirely.</br>
 To completely overwrite a document, check out the [add and replace documents route](/references/documents.md#add-or-replace-documents).

-The `updateId` returned by this route can be sent to the [update status route](/references/updates.md#get-an-update-status) to retrieve information about its progress.

 #### Path Variables